medic/cht-android/README.md

 This release changes the way in which location data is collected to better align with Play Store policies.
 Now the information is gathered only when filling in a form as opposed to as soon as the app is loaded.

 *Note*: This breaks backwards compatibility with older versions of the CHT Core Framework which may mean that location data is no longer collected at all.
-Tt is recommended you upgrade to CHT v3.9.2 or later before upgrading the android app.
+It is recommended you upgrade to CHT v3.9.2 or later before upgrading the android app.

 ### Changes